sheffieldhackspace/little_projects/microbit/ShowRedLeds/README.md

 | Pin 0 | DATA |
 | 3V | 5V |

-**NOTE**
-* We suggest using pin 0 as this is what the is reflected in the code.
+**NOTE** We suggest using pin 0 as this is what the is reflected in the code.
 If you want to use a different pin, make sure to change the code on line 4 to which ever pin you choose

-*Example - If you were using pin 1, the code should show:
+**Example** - If you were using pin 1, the code should show: <br>
 <code>np = neopixel.NeoPixel(pin1, 5)</code>

 ### Changing the colour: